 ElderShield was replaced by CareShield Life in 2020, and it will no longer be available to new cohorts turning 40 from 2020 onwards.
 However, it will continue to operate for existing cohorts who are already enrolled if you choose to continue your ElderShield plan.

 Health Minister Gan Kim Yong said that 1 in 2 Singaporeans who is healthy at age 65 is expected to be severely disabled at some point in their lifetime and require long-term care.
 Severe disability may arise due to a sudden disabling event (e.g. stroke and spinal cord injuries), the worsening of chronic conditions and diseases (e.g. diabetes), or the progression of illnesses as we age (e.g. dementia).

-Launched on 1 October 2020, and similar to ElderShield, CareShield Life is also a long-term care insurance scheme that provides basic financial support should Singaporeans become severely disabled, especially during old age, and need personal and medical care for a prolonged duration (i.e. long-term care).
+Launched on 1 October 2020, and similar to ElderShield, CareShield Life is also a long-term care insurance scheme that provides basic financial support and long-term care costs should Singaporeans become severely disabled, especially during old age, and need personal and medical care for a prolonged duration (i.e. long-term care).

 Here is more information about the new insurance scheme for Singaporeans.

 Activities of Daily Living (ADLs)